The icons of China,

 Suzhou's Classical Gardens

 Twenty-five minutes west of Shanghai by high-speed rail.
-Nine UNESCO-listed Ming and Qing gardens, and the canal grid they sit inside.
+Ming and Qing scholar's gardens, walked slowly.

 Read this experience